Events Archive: 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 Native Plant Specialist Rob has always admired nature and found his love of native plants while studying at college.
 With degrees in Environmental Science and Geography, as well as a minor in Meteorology, his goal is to create positive and lasting changes in our natural world.

 Marianne Borelli (not a landscaper, by appointment only) grows plants in her backyard and offers ideas to those who buy from her, including landscapers.
-She is not in town on the day of the panel but she told me to let you know that it is not just the condition of the plants but also the behavior of them that is important for your garden.
+She is not in town on the day of the panel but she wants all to know that it is not just the condition of the plants but also the behavior of them that is important for your garden.

-Bee Knees (Lolly Jewet) designs and acts to project manage the contractors who do the work.
+Bee Knees (Lolly Jewet) designs and manages the contractors who do the work.
 Lolly transitioned to landscape design from a career in international development.
 She appreciates the way landscape design uses both the creative and the analytical sides of her brain, and the way working with native plants allows us to benefit the environment while surrounding ourselves with beauty.

 Online/Virtual